 Piperies Florinis are red long sweet peppers, named after the prefecture of Florina, in Norther Greece, where they are produced.

-I read in the site of a local producer that these red sweet peppers have been growing in Florina for centuries and date back to antiquity.
-They were probably brought back to Macedonia from India by the decendants of the troops of Alexander the Great.
+I read that these Florina red sweet peppers have been growing in Florina for centuries and date back to antiquity.
+They were probably brought back to Macedonia from India by the descendants of the troops of Alexander the Great.

 I love grilling these peppers in the oven and then they are easily peeled, seeds removed and remain with a succulent thick wall.
 They have a lovely sweet flesh and flavour and are absolutely delicious.